skcode0/discord_rag/README.md

 3. Long-term database: stores ALL messages.
 This database shouldn't change much.

 - `main_async.py` runs the main program: Discord, short-term memory (for storage and querying), long-term memory (for quering) and LLM.
-- `backups.py` is for backing up database.
+- `backups.py` is for backing up databases.
 It will create .csv and .dump files.
 Recommended for short-term memory db where it will constantly need to refresh memories for each program session.
 - `db_save` is for loading up csv file into pandas, cleaning/processing data, and then sending that data to PostgreSQL.
 Recommended for sending short-term data to long-term db.